ankane/disco-cpp/README.md

 Save recommendations to your database.

 Alternatively, you can store only the factors and use a library like [pgvector-cpp](https://github.com/pgvector/pgvector-cpp).
+See an [example](https://github.com/pgvector/pgvector-cpp/blob/master/examples/disco/example.cpp).

 ## Algorithms